Pacific Tankers Inc.

-Pacific Tankers, Inc. of San Francisco, California was founded in 1943 as a division of Joshua Hendy Corporation to operate Fleet Oilers for the United States Navy to support World War II efforts.
-Pacific Tankers, Inc. operated Mission Buenaventura-class oiler, a Type T2 tanker (Type T2-SE-A2).
-Each Pacific Tankers, Inc. tanker has a merchant crew of about 9 officers and 39 men.
+Pacific Tankers, Inc. of San Francisco, California, was founded in 1943 as a division of Joshua Hendy Corporation to operate fleet oilers for the United States Navy to support World War II efforts.
+Pacific Tankers, Inc. operated Mission Buenaventura-class oiler, a T2 tanker (T2-SE-A2).
+Each Pacific Tankers, Inc. tanker had a merchant crew of about 9 officers and 39 men.
 Pacific Tankers Inc. was a major tanker operator for the war with a fleet of over 60 tankers.
 Pacific Tankers, Inc. continued operations after the war.